A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Solving the inverse kinematic problem with the CGS-QE algorithm

-Computation of CGS has been executed with the implementation of CGS computation by Nabeshima \cite{nab2018} on a computer algebra system Risa/Asir.
+Computation of CGS was executed with the implementation of CGS computation by Nabeshima \cite{nab2018} on Risa/Asir.
 We have obtained a CGS with the algebraic partition consisting of 33 segments in approximately 66.7 seconds using the computing environment as shown in \Cref{sec:exp}.
 Let $\mathcal{F}$ be the computed CGS, expressed as